owanturist/react-impulse/README.md

 ): void
 ```

 An `InnerStore` instance's method that sets the value.
-Each time when the value is changed all of the store's listeners passed via [`InnerStore#subscribe`][inner_store__subscribe] are called.
+Each time when the value changes all of the store's listeners passed via [`InnerStore#subscribe`][inner_store__subscribe] are called.

-- `valueOrTransform` is either the new value or a function that will be applied to the current value before setting.
+- `valueOrTransform` is the new value or a function that transforms the current value into the new value.
 - `[compare]` is an optional [`Compare`][compare] function to use for this call only.
   If not defined the [`InnerStore#compare`][inner_store__compare] function of the instance will be used.
   If `null` is passed the strict equality check function (`===`) will be used.